How economic occupancy can maximize your rental income

 Imagine you have a rental property with four units.
 Standard rent for each unit is $1,000 a month.
 Three units are occupied, and one is vacant this month.
 With 25% of the property vacant, your physical occupancy is 75%.

-If all tenants are paying full market rent, the economic occupancy is the same as the physical occupancy.
-For this example, let’s say that one of the tenants has a discounted rent of $800 as part of an introductory deal.
+If all tenants are paying full market rent, the economic occupancy equals the physical occupancy.
+For this example, imagine that one of the tenants has a discounted rent of $800 as part of an introductory deal.

 To calculate the economic occupancy, you must first add up the total rent you collect for the month.